 - A description of the American doughboys' role in the battle of Chateau-Thierry.

-- Mark recommends the American Battle Monuments Commission for discovering First World War monuments and sites that honor American troops in Europe.
+- Mark recommends the American Battle Monuments Commission for discovering WWI monuments and sites that honor American troops in Europe.

-- Online resources for planning a visit to World War One museums mentioned in the Mark Van Ells interview include the Paris Military Museum at Les Invalides and the Musée de la Grande Guerre du Pays du Meaux in France, the HGM in Vienna, the Imperial War Museums in London, and the National World War I Museum in Kansas City, Missouri.
+- Online resources for planning a visit to WWI museums mentioned in the Mark Van Ells interview include the Paris Military Museum at Les Invalides and the Musée de la Grande Guerre du Pays du Meaux in France, the HGM in Vienna, the Imperial War Museums in London, and the National World War I Museum in Kansas City, Missouri.

 - The Kazimierz neighborhood is the historic Jewish Quarter of Kraków.

 - Rick blogs about visiting the factory where Oskar Schindler employed Jews during the Nazi rule in Poland.